Teembokeem/WDI_work/work/w01/d04/instructor/tweet_box_lab/README.md

 > modify is `main.js`. `index.html` and `main.css` do not need to be
 > (and should not be) modified.

+### Part 0

+Every time a user types in to the text area, modify the "Characters typed" element on the page to display the number of characters currently in the text area.

 ### Part 1

 Every time a user types in to the text area, do the following: